Rashadul-Islam-code/B5A1/README.md

-Blog 1
-Q1: What are some differences between interfaces and types in TypeScript?
+**Question 01: What are some differences between interfaces and types in TypeScript?**

 **Interface:**
 An interface is like a blueprint in TypeScript.
 It defines what properties and methods an object should have.